e-m-s-y/core-api-extension/README.md

 Use these steps if you installed your node using Git clone.

 1. Go to the plugin directory `cd ~/solar-core/plugins`.
-2. Clone the plugin `git clone https://github.com/e-m-s-y/core-api-extension -b solar`.
+2. Clone the plugin `git clone https://github.com/e-m-s-y/core-api-extension`.
 3. Install and build the plugin `cd core-api-extension && pnpm install && pnpm build`.
 5. Customize the plugin configuration to your needs.
 6. Add the configuration to `~/.config/solar-core/{mainnet|testnet}/app.json` at the bottom of relay.plugins.